Pell Grants and SEOG Grants

 The EFC is the sum of: (1) a percentage of net income (remaining income after subtracting allowances for basic living expenses and taxes) and (2) a percentage of net assets (assets remaining after subtracting an asset protection allowance).
 Different assessment rates and allowances are used for dependent students, independent students without dependents, and independent students with dependents.
 After filing a FAFSA, the student receives a Student Aid Report (SAR), or the institution receives an Institutional Student Information Record (ISIR), which notifies the student if he or she is eligible for a Federal Pell Grant and/or SEOG Grant and provides the student’s EFC.

-An education loan is a form of financial aid that must be repaid, with interest.
+An educational loan is a form of financial aid that must be repaid, with interest.
 Grants, scholarships, work-study and other forms of gift aid typically cover the full cost of an education at Cypress College.
 However, some students find that they must supplement their savings with student loans.

 Community colleges remain an affordable option for students.
 Loan debt and increasing loan default rates are concerning for Financial Aid Offices due to the impact it can have on the institution.
 As a result, the Cypress College Financial Aid Office has adopted the following loan procedures for student borrowers.
 These procedures were implemented due to increasing student loan debt for graduates who eventually earn a BA/BS degree.
 Therefore, Cypress College Financial Aid has a strict policy on established loan limits to (1) help students minimize debt, (2) help students keep aggregate loan eligibility available for when they transfer to four-year institutions, and (3) help improve financial literacy and responsibility so that future economic hardships and credit damage can be prevented.